 Signs that your roof space is too damp include:

-Drooping roof underlay at the eaves can be particularly common in tiled roofs where water is blown up under the tile, and indicates that moisture is getting in.
+- Drooping roof underlay at the eaves can be particularly common in tiled roofs, where water is blown up under the tile, and indicates moisture is getting in.
 Use an anti-ponding board to provide support under the roofing underlay to allow water to drain.
-See our article on moisture in the home for other tips on reducing moisture and condensation.

-If insulation is not installed properly or has moved since installation, it will be less effective.
+If insulation isn’t installed properly or has moved since installation, it will be less effective.

-If the insulation is being disturbed by the wind, find where the wind is entering and seal the gaps, then re-level the insulation.
-Leave a gap of 25mm between the top of the insulation and the roof underlay around the edge of the roof.
+If insulation is being disturbed by the wind, find where the wind is entering and seal the gaps, then re-level the insulation.
+Leave a gap of 25mm between the top of the insulation and the roof underlay.

 Borer loves damp or untreated timber.
 See our article on borer for more information.